hyongew/joplin-hide-notebooks/README.md

+# Hide Notebooks

+This is a plugin for Joplin that allows you to hide notebooks.
+Simply right-click any notebook and select 'Hide Notebook' to hide it.
+Go to ```View -> Show hidden notebooks``` to show hidden notebooks.

+You can also hide 'All Notes' and 'Trash' in ```View``` or ```Tools -> Options -> Hide Notebooks```.

-# Joplin Plugin
+# Known Issues

-This is your new Joplin plugin.
-It is suggested that you use this README file to document your plugin.

-For information on how to build or publish the plugin, please see [GENERATOR_DOC.md](./GENERATOR_DOC.md)
+* Hiding or unhiding notebooks will cause all notebooks in the sidebar to flash briefly.